openstack/nova/HACKING.rst

 OpenStack Trademark
 -------------------

-OpenStack is a registered trademark of OpenStack, LLC, and uses the following capitalization:
+OpenStack is a registered trademark of the OpenStack Foundation, and uses the following capitalization:

    OpenStack